 Alexandre Mattiussi founded Ami, as it is today, in 2011.
 Mattiussi closed down an earlier form of the business, selling shirts and t-shirts through Lane Crawford in Hong Kong and Intermix in New York, in 2002.
 However, following a meeting with Marc Jacobs chief executive Bertrand Stalla Bourdillon, Mattiussi was convinced of the need for investment, and a strong team to support him, in order to give Ami a second try.

 The second time around, the label garnered immediate attention from editors, and has fast become a buyers’ favourite.
-His first collection was picked up by Mark Lee of Barneys New York .
-Now in its fourth season, the brand is stocked in some of the world’s most prestigious stores — including Bergdorf Goodman , Opening Ceremony and Corso Como — along with its own store, in the 4th arrondissement of Paris.
+His first collection in 2011 was picked up by Mark Lee of Barneys New York .
+Today, the brand has over 300 stockists including Selfridges, 10 Corso Como, Bergdorf Goodman and Saks Fifth Avenue, along with its own boutiques in Paris, Tokyo, London and Hong Kong.
 He was awarded the prestigious Andam prize in 2013.

-“Sales are up by at least 50 percent each season,” and new points of sale are introduced for every season; four seasons in, the figure stands at 120 total.
+“Sales are up by at least 50 percent each season,” and new points of sale are introduced for every season.
 “As for bigger projects, we are still in the brainstorming phase of Ami (petit), which will be a line for boys,” says Mattiussi.
 The industry awaits Ami(e), a women’s line, an endeavor that Mattiussi has not yet announced but will certainly pursue in his own time.